SitRep: Bannon and Kushner’s Afghanistan Plan; Iran Claims Victory in Mosul

 -

-By Paul McLeary and Adam Rawnsley
+Paul McLeary with Adam Rawnsley

 Bannon’s war.
 President Donald Trump’s top advisor sought out Defense Secretary Jim Mattis recently with a bold proposal: replace U.S. troops in Afghanistan with private military contractors.